g-plane/raffia/README.md

 -   SCSS/Sass: Partially implemented.
 Some features are still in progress.
 -   Less: Only a few features are implemented.

+## Benchmark

+You can run compare performance with other parsers with benchmark.

+First, you need to setup Rust and clone this repository.
+You also need to install `cargo-criterion` by running `cargo install cargo-criterion`.

+Then, copy some CSS files to this directory.
+Don't forget to rename those CSS files to make sure their names are prefixed with `bench.`.
+For example, you put a file called `bootstrap.css` in this directory, and you can rename it to `bench.bootstrap.css`.

+Now you can run benchmark by running `cargo criterion`.

 ## Credit

 Tests come from: